Copperas Cove, Texas: Geography and climate

 Copperas Cove is located in the Limestone Cut Plains of central Texas, within an agglomeration of hills situated between the Lampasas River and Cowhouse Creek valleys, known as the "Five Hills" area.
 Copperas Cove's climate is humid subtropical with hot summers, cool winters, and rainy springs.
 The average high in August is 96 F, and the average low in January is 35 F. May is the rainiest month.
-The city lies within Tornado Alley, and twisters have been known to touch down in the area.
+The city lies within the Tornado Alley, and tornadoes have been known to touch down in the area.
 Rainfall averages 33 in per year, making the land suitable for agriculture without irrigation, though the region is prone to drought.

 The area's thin layer of topsoil tends to be a light, crumbly caliche—capable of sustaining many agricultural plants, but susceptible to depletion and erosion.
 Before ranchers and farmers began altering the landscape, the area was once part of a vast grassland.
 Bison, deer, and pronghorn grazed on tall native grasses.
 However, because of overgrazing, land clearing, and the suppression of wildfires, these native grasses have been mostly replaced by invasive weeds and tough, woody trees, including Texas live oak, Texas red oak, red juniper (red cedar), and mesquite.

 Copperas Cove has a suburban cityscape typical among American small towns developed in the post-World War II era.
 The majority of commercial activity occurs along the main thoroughfare, US Highway 190.
 Since most of Copperas Cove has been built after 1950, the extent of the town's walkable, historic downtown is considerably smaller than nearby, less populated communities, such as Lampasas or Gatesville.
 Most residential neighborhoods are low-density, single-family homes.
 Because of changing economic conditions in recent decades, intensive farming and ranching has largely left the area, making land fairly cheap to develop.
 After a brief slowdown of development during the 1980s, new subdivisions resumed expansion into the surrounding countryside.

 Transportation

 The major thoroughfare through town is Interstate 14/U.S. Highway 190, connecting Cove to Interstate 35 in Belton, 28 mi to the east, and to U.S. Highway 281 in Lampasas, 19 mi to the west.
 FM 116 runs north through town, connecting the city to Gatesville 26 mi to the north.

 Public transportation is provided within the city by HOP, whose buses can be recognized by their teal and purple color.
-The region is served by the Killeen–Fort Hood Regional Airport (GRK) located a few miles outside of town.
+The region is served by the Killeen Regional Airport (GRK) located a few miles outside of town.